Ireneusz Jeleń: Club career

-In December 2009 he was voted Polish Player of the Year.
+In December 2009, he was voted Polish Player of the Year.

 During the 2009–10 season, he helped Auxerre to finish third in the league and win a place in the 2010–11 UEFA Champions League Play-off round.
 He finished fifth in the Ligue 1 goalscoring charts with 14 goals, despite missing some matches due to injury.
-Auxerre lost only once (at Grenoble 0–5) with Jeleń in the line up on 6 February 2010.
+Auxerre lost only once with Jeleń in the line up, 0–5 at Grenoble on 6 February 2010.

 Jeleń signed a contract as a free agent with Lille at the end of August, after his contract with Auxerre expired.

-After refusing to go to Stade Brestois 29, he was soon left without a club.
+After refusing to move to Stade Brest, he was soon left without a club.
 He returned to Poland and signed for Ekstraklasa side Podbeskidzie Bielsko-Biała but after a poor half of the season he was released.
 After a short stint at Górnik Zabrze, where he left due to his father's illness he finished his career at the local club he started his career with, Piast Cieszyn, before eventually retiring in 2014.

-Since 2019, Jeleń has been playing for CKS Piast.
+Since 2019, Jeleń has been playing for CKS Piast Cieszyn at amateur level, where he also serves as the club's chairman.